analyticskgmedia/gtm-consent-banner/README.md

 ### 1. Upload the Template to GTM

-1. Download the template file: `gtm-consent-banner-template.tpl`
+1. Download the template file: `template.tpl`
 2. In GTM, go to **Templates** → **Tag Templates** → **New**
 3. Click the three dots menu → **Import**
 4. Select the template file and import it